bgamari/ghc-wiki-import/commentary/coding-style.md

 `HsVersions.h` is a CPP header file containing a number of macros that help smooth out the differences between compiler versions.
 It defines, for example, macros for library module names which have moved between versions.
-Take a look.
+Take a look [compiler/HsVersions.h](/trac/ghc/browser/ghc/compiler/HsVersions.h).

 ```wiki